DR. THE HON. D. NELETHA BUTTERFIELD, M.B.E., J.P., Ed.D

 Because her educational foundation was obtained in the Bermuda public school system, she believes strongly that the Bermuda public schools must be kept viable.
 Many of her interests and skills for what she has accomplished came during her early years and feels honoured by the establishment of C.A.R.E. in 1983 an alternative learning centre and computer school.

-She is the mother of three children, Jeffrey, Kirkland and Bry-Letha, grandmother to tengrandchildren, one great-grandson Sai’et and fourgreat grand-daughters Neveah, Navi, Amyah and Rhylee.
+She is the mother of three children, Jeffrey, Kirkland (deceased) and Bay-Letha, grandmother to nine grandchildren, one great-grandson Saint and four great grand-daughters Neveah, Navi, Amayah and Rhylee.

-Her personal interest is the history and culture of people and country, reading, travelling and in her spare time she dances and performs with the Bermuda African Dance Company.
+Her personal interest is the history and culture of people and country, reading, travelling and in her spare time she danced and performed with the Bermuda African Dance Company.